Biological Egoism Nourishment

 Cellular Hierarchy by Their Rank of Importance

-For, here comes another amusing part, and it's about a certain hierarchy among our cells, meaning a status they enjoy in consideration of their vital importance to us.
+For, here comes another interesting point in all that, and it's about a certain hierarchy among our cells, meaning a status they enjoy in consideration of their vital importance to us.
 Like in a kind of "biological kingdom", brain and heart get oxygen and food first, and the rest of the body gets whatever is left.

 One Ego - Two Manifestations